-- The Macmillan Support Line (0808 808 00 00).
+- The Macmillan Support Line.
 We have interpreters, so you can speak to us in your language.
-Just tell us, in English, the language you want to use.
-We can answer medical questions, give you information about financial support, or talk to you about your feelings.
-The phone line is open 7 days a week, 8am to 8pm. - The Macmillan website (macmillan.org.uk).
-Our site has lots of English information about cancer and living with cancer.
+Just call 0808 808 00 00 (7 days a week, 8am to 8pm). - The Macmillan website.
+Visit macmillan.org.uk for lots of English information about cancer and living with cancer.
 There is more information in other languages at macmillan.org.uk/translations - Information and support services.
-At an information and support service, you can talk to a cancer support specialist and get written information.
+At an information centre, you can talk to a cancer support specialist and get written information.
 Find your nearest centre at macmillan.org.uk/informationcentres or call us.
-Your hospital might have a centre. - Local support groups At a support group you can talk to other people affected by cancer.
-Find a group near you at macmillan.org.uk/supportgroups or call us. - Macmillan Online Community You can also talk to other people affected by cancer online at macmillan.org.uk/community
+Your hospital might have a centre. - Local support groups.
+At a support group you can talk to other people affected by cancer.
+Find a group near you at macmillan.org.uk/supportgroups or call us. - Macmillan Online Community.
+You can also talk to other people affected by cancer online at macmillan.org.uk/community

-More information in [language]
+More information in your language

-We have information in [language] about these topics:
+We have information in your language about these topics:

-Types of cancer Coping with cancer

-Breast cancer If you're diagnosed with cancer - A quick guide

-Large bowel cancerLung cancer Claiming benefitsEating problems and cancer

-Prostate cancer End of life

-Treatments Financial support - benefits

-Chemotherapy Financial support - help with costsHealthy eating

-Radiotherapy Tiredness (fatigue) and cancer

-Surgery Side effects of cancer treatment

-What you can do to help yourself
+Types of cancer Coping with cancer Breast cancer Large bowel cancer Lung cancer Prostate cancer If you are diagnosed with cancer - A quick guide Cancer and coronavirus Eating problems and cancer End of life Prostate cancer Treatments Chemotherapy Radiotherapy Surgery Healthy eating Help with costs when you have cancer Side effects of cancer treatment Tiredness (fatigue) and cancer What you can do to help yourself